-We also determined through our analysis that our net operating loss carryforward deferred tax asset was recoverable over future years and that we had no material net operating losses expiring prior to 2026.
-In performing our analysis, we used inputs from third party sources, which came primarily from our reserve reports that were independently estimated by a third party engineer as well as future market pricing as determined by the New York Mercantile Exchange.
-Based on our forecasted results from multiple analyses, at June 30, 2012, December 31, 2011 and 2010, future taxable income from our oil and gas reserves is expected to be sufficient to utilize the entire net operating loss carryforward in approximately six to eight years.
+We also determined through our analysis that our net operating loss carry-forward deferred tax asset was recoverable over future years and that we had no material net operating losses expiring prior to 2026.
+In performing our analysis, we used inputs from third party sources, which came primarily from our reserve reports that were independently estimated by a third party engineer.
+Based on our forecasted results from multiple analyses, at December 31, 2012 and 2011, future taxable income from our oil and natural gas reserves is expected to be sufficient to utilize the entire net operating loss carry-forward in approximately seven to ten years.
 We believe this analysis provides significant positive evidence that is objectively verifiable, as it uses three-year historical operating results to predict future taxable income.
 We considered all applicable tax deductions in our analysis which were substantially known and were not subject to significant estimates.
-Based on this, we determined in the fourth quarter of 2010 that given the proper weight of the positive evidence noted above as compared to the negative evidence of our cumulative net losses, it was more-likely-than-not that our deferred tax asset would be recovered.